 When people shop online, they lose the ability to see and touch items before they buy them in exchange for the convenience of having products shipped to their doorstep with the click of a button.
 But there's nothing convenient about waiting around for pages to load.
 By speeding up your site, you'll be able to provide users with a better shopping experience and increase the number of visitors who are converted into customers.

-We’ve prepared nine Magento site speed optimization tips you can use to speed up your Magento store and ensure a smooth browsing and shopping experience for your visitors.
+We’ve prepared nine Adobe Commerce site speed optimization tips you can use to speed up your Adobe Commerce store and ensure a smooth browsing and shopping experience for your visitors.

-Before you try to speed up your Magento website, you should find out how fast it really is.
+Before you try to speed up your Adobe Commerce website, you should find out how fast it really is.

 You can do this using a variety of online tools, like GTmetrix.
 Enter your URL on the GTmetrix website and the tool will analyze your website, show you how fast it is and provide you with a report outlining all the issues that might be slowing down your website.